-The beach slopes upward becoming sand dunes covered with sea oats.
-Located behind the dunes is a coastal hammock and hardwood forest.
+The beach slopes upward, becoming sand dunes covered with sea oats.
+Behind the dunes is a coastal hammock, or hardwood forest.
 Much of the forest was once displaced by invasive plants such as Australian pines and Brazilian peppers.
 These aggressive species are being phased out, replaced by native trees and shrubs grown in the park nursery.
-Sea grapes, coco plums and sevenyear apples are some of the interesting plants that can be found in the hammock.
+Sea grapes, coco plums and seven-year apples are some of the interesting plants found in the hammock.

-The bay side of the park is a mangrove swamp which serves as the early summer habitat of the black-whiskered vireo, an abundant small bird.
+The bay side of the park is a mangrove swamp, habitat of the black-whiskered vireo, an abundant small bird in early summer.
 Its persistent call sounds like "grape jelly."

-Bottle-nosed dolphins can be observed offshore daily, and West Indian manatees are seen on occasion.
-Loggerhead turtles are known to come ashore to nest on summer nights.
+Offshore, bottle-nosed dolphins can be observed daily, and West Indian manatees are seen on occasion.
+Loggerhead turtles come ashore to nest on summer nights.

 Long before today's visitors dined at nearby seaside restaurants, Calusa Indians thrived on this coast by harvesting the rich bounty of the Gulf and the bay waters.
-The Calusa built villages, raised large mounds, and dug canals for their boats.
+The Calusa built villages, raised large mounds and dug canals for their boats.

 The written record of this area begins in the late 1800s with Joe Wiggins, the namesake of the pass.
-Wiggins, the first homesteader, ran an apiary and a trading post where he traded goods with settlers and Seminole Indians.
+Wiggins, the first homesteader, ran an apiary and trading post where he traded goods with Seminole Indians and settlers.

-Decades later, Collier County acquired the land through the philanthropic generosity of Lester J. and Dellora A. Norris, giving it the name "Delnor."
-In 1970, the state of Florida purchased the land from Collier County for a state park.
+Decades later, Collier County acquired the land through the philanthropic generosity of Lester J. and Dellora A. Norris-hence the name "Delnor."
+In 1970, the State of Florida purchased the land from Collier County for a state park.
 Delnor-Wiggins Pass State Park opened in 1981.